aws/aws-encryption-sdk-dafny/README.md

 To generate a report for this AWS Encryption SDK for Dafny, run the following command:

 ```
-./duvet_report.sh
+make duvet
 ```

 It will output if there is any missing coverage.

-By default `duvet_report` will extract the spec only if it cannot find the `compliance` directory in the specification repo, but will re-use a previous extraction if it exists.
-If you want to force it to re-extract the spec (for example, if you have made changes to the spec in your local directory), you can do so with the following:
+By default this will extract the spec to the `compliance` directory.
+If you only want to generate the report you can do so with the following:

 ```
-./duvet_report.sh rebuild
+make duvet_report
 ```

 ```